TimurGar/Unit-2/Project Light number counter Hand/README.md

 ## Criteria B: Design
 ### The sketches of our idea:
 <img src="https://github.com/TimurGar/Unit-2/blob/main/Project%20Light%20number%20counter%20Hand/IMG_3803_new.jpeg" alt = "The_sketches_of_our_idea" width="700">
+Fig.1 Our sketch for how the buttons will turn on the lights and values associate with the lights

 ### System diagram
 <img src="https://github.com/TimurGar/Unit-2/blob/main/Project%20Light%20number%20counter%20Hand/IMG_3827.JPG" alt = "System_diagram" width="700">
+Fig.2 System digram of our program

 ### Flow diagram
 ![Photo](https://github.com/TimurGar/Unit-2/blob/main/Project%20Light%20number%20counter%20Hand/Project%20Light_Number_Counter_Kien%20and%20Timur%20(1)%20(1).png)
+Fig.3 Flow diagram of how the action of pushing buttons will turn on the light

 ### Design of a palm(circles represent LEDs)
 <img src="https://github.com/TimurGar/Unit-2/blob/main/Project%20Light%20number%20counter%20Hand/Screen%20Shot%202020-11-09%20at%2014.42.58.png" height="700">